 This versatile, healthy soup consists of more than a dozen of fresh vegetables.
-Any meat can go with this soup, but the best ones are catfish and pork belly due to how their taste compliments one another.
+Any meat can go with this soup, but the best ones are catfish and pork belly due to how their tastes complement one another.

 7. Lok Lak

-It is commonly eaten by putting the lettuce leaves on top and bottom as a wrap.
-It is often served with rice, allegedly brought to Cambodia from Vietnam by French people.
+It is commonly eaten by putting the lettuce leaves on top and bottom as a wrap and is often served with rice, allegedly brought to Cambodia from Vietnam by French people.